Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 worked on voting system
 got rid of player.h because it was redundant with server.h STILL NEED TO TEST IT!
 STILL WORKING ON VOTING

 ### 2024-01-10 - Brief description
-Expanded description including how much time was spent on task.
+STILL WORKING ON VOTING and we fixed some player organization in alive players, dead players, disconnected/connceted players

 ### 2024-01-11 - Brief description
-Expanded description including how much time was spent on task.
+VOTING DONE!
+starting on role specific stuff

 ### 2024-01-12 THROUGH 2024-01-14 - Brief description
 Expanded description including how much time was spent on task.